Colombian Specialty Wild Grown Coffee

 This is the world's most sustainable coffee and most likely the only wild coffee imported into Australia.

 Kogi Wild Coffee is grown in the Sierra Nevada de Santa Marta, an isolated mountain range separate from the Andes chain that runs through Colombia; grown by the indigenous Kogi people, who have lived in their mountain home in relative isolation since pre-Spanish Colombia.
 Guided by a belief system that revolves around their role as guardians of the Earth, Kogi coffee is grown freely among the natural rainforest with elders conducting spiritual work to guide the process.
 The practises are considered some of the most sustainable in the world, with farmers washing and drying beans on-site, and using mules to transport them up to ten hours away to the community processing centre.

 This coffee is never touched by preservatives or aided with fertilizers.
 It is never planted, cultivated or forced to grow but instead, remains hidden among the Mango and Popayan trees of the Colombian jungle where only experienced villages know where to find them.

 The extremely rare growing conditions produce a highly unique cup, with earthy flavours and herbal aromas.
-A bright acidity and caramel sweetness can be found on the tongue, producing a fresh and well balanced cup.
+Bright acidity and caramel sweetness can be found on the tongue, producing a fresh and well-balanced cup.

-Not only are the flavours outstanding but so is the message: the profits raised from the coffee sales goes towards preserving this sacred growing region.
-Learn the story behind the coffee…
+Not only are the flavours outstanding but so is the message: the profits raised from the coffee sales go towards preserving this sacred growing region.
+Learn the story behind the coffee...

 Profits from the sale of Kogi Coffee are used to buy back and conserve Colombian ancestral lands and sacred sites.